karuppiah7890/sqs-dump/README.md

 ./sqs-dump
 ```

-`sqs-dump` is just a simple tool and it keeps running and writes messages to `messages.json` file
+`sqs-dump` is just a simple tool and it keeps running and writes messages to `messages.json` file.
+If you want to stop it from running, just press `Ctrl + C`

 ### Setup